Switzerland countryintel banner

 Social Security

-Switzerland’s social security system is divided into five areas: old age, survivors’ and invalidity insurance; protection against the consequences of illness and accidents; income compensation allowances in case of service and in case of maternity; unemployment insurance; and family allowances.
+Switzerland’s social security system is divided into several areas including old age, survivors’ and invalidity insurance, protection against illness and accidents, income compensation, unemployment insurance, and family allowances.

 12.8%